roryp/Generative-AI-for-beginners-java/05-ResponsibleGenAI/README.md

 ## What You'll Learn

-- Understand ethical considerations and best practices for AI development
+- Learn the ethical considerations and best practices that matter for AI development
-- Implement content filtering and safety measures in your applications
+- Build content filtering and safety measures into your applications
 - Test and handle AI safety responses using GitHub Models' built-in protections
-- Apply responsible AI principles to build safe, ethical AI systems
+- Apply responsible AI principles to create safe, ethical AI systems

 ## Table of Contents